Receiving resaleable stock back that was sold before switching to Breww

-This article describes how to return stock if you originally sold the stock before you used Breww.
+This article describes how to ensure any stock that was created before using Breww is entered correctly into Breww, as well as any returned stock if you originally sold the stock before Breww, and ensuring the duty it correct.
 We have an alternative guide for stock that was sold via Breww at How to return delivered items back to stock.

-If you have resaleable products returned that were sold before switching to Breww, you won’t have a record of this stock/sale in Breww.
-In this case, you’ll need to follow a few steps to get it ready to sell again.
+If you are just starting out with Breww and are currently holding duty-paid stock, or have resaleable products returned that were sold before switching to Breww, you won’t have a record of this stock/sale in Breww.
+In this case, you’ll need to follow a few steps to get it ready to sell.

 Step 1: Adding the stock as available

-To add the returned product into stock by a stock adjustment.
-Use the following steps:
+To add the product into stock by a stock adjustment, use the following steps:

 • Navigate to Products